 Some websites you link to may require particular interactions, for example functions dependent on use of a mouse.
 Others may use Flash-based plug-ins for more fancy content.
 It is important to check that the content you want to embed will be accessible.
 If you are unsure, provide a text-based equivalent.

 Making your Yorkshare site accessible

-View this blog post on Accessibility in Yorkshare for disabled users for ways to apply the ideas above.
+View our page on Making VLE sites accessible for ways to apply the ideas above.